anderssonlab/PRIMEloci/README.md

 2. **Configure Parameters**

-   Modify the `config.sh` file to set all necessary variables.
+   Modify the `bash_config_PRIMEloci.sh` file to set all necessary variables.
 This file contains all the parameter settings required for the scripts to run.
-Ensure you set the paths for your CAGE bigWig directory and the design matrix describing the CAGE bigWig files.
+The default parameters was set to use the K562 CAGE files located in path/to/PRIMEloci/example/resources.

 3. **Run the Scripts**